DianaNites/linapi/README.md

 This crate provides high-level, safe, Rust bindings to the various Linux Kernel APIs and interfaces.

+This crate is currently experimental, and the API will change.

 ## Background

 The goal of this crate is to provide relatively high-level bindings,